-Sam Henshaw Ibiam (April 4, 1925-December 2, 2015), popularly known as “The Black Magnet” during his playing days, was a Nigerian footballer who played as a goalkeeper for the pioneer Nigerian national football team who were regarded to as the “1949 UK Tourists“.
+Sam Henshaw Ibiam (April 4, 1925-December 2, 2015), popularly known as “The Black Magnet” during his playing days, was a Nigerian footballer who played as a goalkeeper for the pioneer Nigerian national football team who were regarded as the “1949 UK Tourists“.

 The 24-year-old, also known as “The Cat”, alongside 17 other players, boarded the RMS Apapa for Nigeria’s first venture abroad on August 16, 1949.
 He was Nigeria’s goalkeeper from the country’s first international match against Sierra Leone on October 8, 1949.
 Nigeria won the match 2-0, Ibiam’s first proper international cap, where he kept a clean sheet by failing to concede.